sam-kenney/now-cli/README.md

 ## Installation
 To use this CLI, you must have an installation of [Python 3](https://www.python.org/downloads/).

-To install this CLI, execute `pip3 install git+https://github.com/mr-strawberry66/now-cli`
+To install this CLI, execute `pip3 install now-info-cli`

 ## Setup
 When you run the `now` command, you will be prompted to input some information.